SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

 ## Storing credentials

-When collector is starting for the first time, Sumo Logic extension is using `access_key` and `access_id` to register collector with API.
+When collector is starting for the first time, Sumo Logic extension is using `access_key` and `access_id` to register the collector with API.
 Upon registration, the extension gets collector credentials which are used to authenticate the collector when sending request to API (heartbeats, sending data etc).
-Credentials are stored on local filesystem to be reused when collector gets restarted (to prevent re-registration).a The path that's used to store the credentials files is configured via `collector_credentials_path` which is by default set to `$HOME/.sumologic-otel-collector`.
+Credentials are stored on local filesystem to be reused when collector gets restarted (to prevent re-registration).
+The path that's used to store the credentials files is configured via `collector_credentials_path` which is by default set to `$HOME/.sumologic-otel-collector`.
-Name of that file that contains the credentials is created by hashing a string being a combination of `collector_name`, `access_id` and `access_key`.
+Name of that file that contains the credentials is created by hashing a string which is a combination of `collector_name`, `access_id` and `access_key`.
 This mechanism allows to keep the state of the collector (whether it is registered or not).
 When collector is restarting it checks if the state file exists in `collector_credentials_path`.
 If one would like to register another collector on the same machine then `collector_name` configuration property